hengchih/FireDropDown/README.md

 FireDropDown
 ============

-When you hover html select tags , this jquery plug can show option list automatically and customize your list style.
+When you hover html select tags , this jquery plugin can show option list automatically and customize your list style.

 example: